osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/README.md

-# PI Adapter for Azure Event Hubs
+# AVEVA Adapter for Azure Event Hubs

 AVEVA Adapter for Azure Event Hubs is a data-collection component that transfers time-series data from source devices to OMF (Open Message Format) endpoints in AVEVA Data Hub or AVEVA PI Servers.